aspose-total/Aspose.Total-Products/total/en/net/conversion/mobi-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert MOBI to XLAM or Online App" h2="Export MOBI to XLAM via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily include MOBI to XLAM conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a wide range of features and capabilities, allowing developers to quickly and easily create, manipulate, and convert documents, spreadsheets, and other file formats.

+The process of converting MOBI to XLAM is simple and straightforward.
+Firstly, developers can use Aspose.Words for .NET to export MOBI to HTML.
+This powerful API provides a wide range of features and capabilities, allowing developers to quickly and easily create, manipulate, and convert documents.
+It also supports a wide range of file formats, including MOBI.

+Once the MOBI file has been converted to HTML, developers can then use Aspose.Cells for .NET to convert the HTML to XLAM.
+This powerful Spreadsheet Programming API provides a wide range of features and capabilities, allowing developers to quickly and easily create, manipulate, and convert spreadsheets.
+It also supports a wide range of file formats, including XLAM.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include MOBI to XLAM conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export MOBI to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLAM.
+By using Aspose.Total for .NET, developers can easily include MOBI to XLAM conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a wide range of features and capabilities, allowing developers to quickly and easily create, manipulate, and convert documents, spreadsheets, and other file formats.
+The process of converting MOBI to XLAM is simple and straightforward, and can be completed in just two steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}